Now that you know the basics to get started, it's time to talk about fit!

 Are the seams along the line they should be?

 All of these things can be altered easily when you know how!
-You can learn all about how to adapt your sewing patterns to fit your body perfectly on my course, Fitting Confidence.
-Click here to learn more and join the waitlist to be first to know when spots open up.
+You can learn all about how to adapt your sewing patterns to fit your unique body shape perfectly inside my signature 8-week fitting course, Fitting Confidence.

 Why it's important to know what occasion you're making your garment for